-

 - manaakitanga – supporting each other.

-Project criteria
+Application criteria

-The Climate Action Grants are available for:
+The Climate Action Grants were for:

 - new projects or programmes based on the Kāpiti Coast